Want the perfect workout program?Take Quiz

 To keep everyone on the same page, from here on out we’ll consider pull ups using an overhand or pronated grip while chin ups use a supinated or underhand grip.

+There are so many great pull ups benefits.
 Pull ups are an important exercise because it’s a bodyweight exercise that demands you lift your entire body mass upwards.
 Pull ups strengthen multiple muscle groups in one exercise making it an efficient and effective exercise to help build functional power in the upper body.

 We’ve all seen movies where the character is struggling to hang on to a ledge, bridge or landing gear of a helicopter.
 Now imagine yourself in a situation like that, would you be able to pull yourself up if you needed to?
 If you can’t do a pull up yet, pull up alternatives will help get you to that point.
 If you can already do pull ups then exercise alternatives to pull ups can help you do more and/or build up more upper body strength.